DanielKnafel/Advanced-Programming-2/README.md

 ![plugins](https://raw.githubusercontent.com/DanielKnafel/Advanced-Programming-2/master/images/plugins.png)

-Plugins to load into the project as dll. two plugins:
+Plugins to load into the project as DLLs and the flight csv file to be inspected.

-1. One file is a normal and regular flight containing all necessary flight's details using this file and our dll we learn how the correct flight supposed to be.

-2. Second file is an abnormal flight which means a flight with anomaly, flawed flight.
-This time we supposed to detect the anomalies.

 ## Preinstall for developers